Ahl al-Bayt: Other prophets

 The phrase ahl al-bayt appears three times in the Quran, the central religious text of Islam, in relation to Abraham (11:73), Moses (28:12), and Muhammad (33:33).
 For Abraham and Moses, ahl al-bayt in the Quran is unanimously interpreted as their families.
 Yet merit is also a criterion of membership in a prophet's family in the Quran.
 That is, pagan or disloyal members of the families of the past prophets are not excluded from God's punishment.
-In particular, Noah's family is saved from the deluge, except his wife and one of his sons, about whom Noah's plea was rejected according to verse 11:46, "O Noah, he [your son] is not of your family (ahl)."
+In particular, Noah's family is saved from the deluge, except his wife and one of his sons, about whom Noah's plea was rejected according to verse 11:46: "O Noah, he [your son] is not of your family (ahl)."
 Families of the past prophets are often given a prominent role in the Quran.
 Therein, their kin are selected by God as the spiritual and material heirs to the prophets.

 Muhammad

 Mecca was the birthplace of Muhammad and members of his family, including Ali and Fatima, prior to their migration to Medina in 622.
 Pictured here is Meccatul Mukarrama Library, also known as Bayt al-Mawlid, because it is believed to stand on the spot where Muhammad was born.

 Medina became the home to the Ahl al-Bayt after their migration from Mecca.
 Pictured in the background is the tomb (marked by the Green Dome) and mosque of Muhammad.
-In the foreground is the Baqi' cemetery, wherein Hasan and some other relatives of Muhammad are buried.
+In the foreground is the Baqi' cemetery, where Hasan and some other relatives of Muhammad are buried.

 After the deaths of Muhammad and Fatima in Medina in 632, some of their relatives, including Husayn and Ali, migrated to Iraq and died there.
-Pictured in the background is the shrine in Najaf where Ali is commonly believed to have been buried, after his assassination in the neighbouring city of Kufa in Iraq.
+Pictured in the background is the shrine in Najaf where Ali is commonly believed to have been buried after his assassination in the neighbouring city of Kufa in Iraq.

-The household of Muhammad, often referred to as the Ahl al-Bayt, appear in verse 33:33 of the Quran, also known as the verse of purification.
-The last passage of the verse of purification reads, "God only desires to remove defilement from you, O ahl al-bayt, and to purify you completely."
+A reference to the household of Muhammad appears in verse 33:33 of the Quran, also known as the verse of purification.
+The last passage of the verse of purification reads: "God only desires to remove defilement from you, O ahl al-bayt, and to purify you completely."
 Muslims disagree as to who belongs to Muhammad's ahl al-bayt and what privileges or responsibilities they have.